LLNL/sundials/doc/sundials_developers/source/testing/Benchmarking.rst

 Turning on the ``BUILD_BENCHMARKS`` option will build benchmarks.
 Running ``make benchmark`` will execute all the available benchmarks and produce `.cali` output files for each one.
+To change what parameters benchmarks are run with, edit the respective `CMakeLists.txt`.
+The ``BENCHMARK_VARS`` variable determines how many tests to run with different parameters.
+Arguments passed into the ``sundials_add_benchmark`` macro change how the benchmark is run.

-To specify where `.cali` output files are placed, define the CMake option SUNDIALS_TEST_OUTPUT_DIR with the directory path.
+To specify where `.cali` output files are placed, define the CMake option SUNDIALS_CALIPER_OUTPUT_DIR with the directory path.
 By default `.cali` output files are placed in the build directory (:ref:`Installation`) under ``Benchmarking/output`` and ``Testing/output``.

-Refer to section :ref:`Benchmarks` for instructions on building and running the ``benchmarks/`` programs locally.
+Refer to section :ref:`Benchmarks` for details on instructions on building and running the ``benchmarks/`` programs locally.
 Refer to section <<examples>> for instructions on build and running examples locally.